TehMuffinMoo/ibPS/docs/BloxOne/BloxOne Platform/Start-B1DiagnosticTask.md

 ```

 ### -Object
-The BloxOneDDI Host Object(s) to run the diagnostic task on.
+The NIOS-X Host Object(s) to run the diagnostic task on.
 Accepts pipeline input

 ```yaml